Blueberry River First Nations: Court cases

+In recent years, many pieces of legislation have been brought to try and combat the development that has been increasing on Blueberry's land.
+This is an issue that spans nearly eighty years, starting with the building of The Alaska Highway in 1940 which intersects with the bands claim area.

 In Yahey v.
-British Columbia, 2015 (BCSC 1302), the British Columbia Supreme Court dismissed the band's application for a pre-trial injunction to prevent the province from proceeding with a planned auction of 15 timber sale licences.
+British Columbia, 2015 (BCSC 1302), the British Columbia Supreme Court dismissed the band's application for a pre-trial injunction to prevent the province from proceeding with a planned auction of 15 timber sale licenses.
 The court dismissed the application on the basis that it was not satisfied the timber sales would materially increase the cumulative impacts on Treaty rights.

 The second application on the same subject was heard in late October 2016.
 This time the band sought an injunction to prohibit the Province from authorizing industrial development relating to forestry and oil and gas activities within defined "critical areas".
 The court rejected the application for an injunction on the basis that the issue would go to trial in March 2018 and no "irreparable harm" would occur in the meantime.

 In June 2021, the British Columbia Supreme Court, in Yahey v.
 British Columbia, 2021 (BCSC 1287), ruled that the provincial government had breached its Treaty 8 obligations by permitting forestry, energy, and mining development within the Blueberry River First Nation's claim area.
 Justice Emily Burke ruled that the province had failed to assess that the cumulative effect of approving developments and taking land meant that the nation could not meaningfully exercise its treaty rights.
 The court declared that the province must halt authorizations that would lead to further breaches, suspended for six months so the parties could negotiate a regulatory scheme.
-This court case, from 2015-2021, was the first time that a First Nation Band sued a provincial Government for Treaty 8 infringements in the history of Canada's legal system.
+This court case, from 2015 to 2021, was the first time that a First Nation Band sued a provincial Government for Treaty 8 infringements in the history of Canada's legal system.

 Impact of the modern economy in 2019

-During an initial trial which began in May 2019, the Province of British Columbia suggested that the First Nation needed to “modernize” its livelihood, with its representative stating that “Reserve lands may provide for the ‘livelihood’ of First Nations in modern times through agriculture, ranching or the exploitation of the subsurface rights.”
+During an initial trial which began in May 2019, the province of British Columbia suggested that the First Nation needed to “modernize” its livelihood, with its representative stating that “Reserve lands may provide for the ‘livelihood’ of First Nations in modern times through agriculture, ranching or the exploitation of the subsurface rights.”

 The impact of the "modern economy" presented during opening remarks by the representative of Blueberry stated that "projects approved between 2013-2016" included: